MIT-AI-Accelerator/neurips-2020-sevir/README.md

 # NeurIPS 2020 SEVIR
-Code for NeurIPS 2020 SEVIR paper
+Code for SEVIR paper submitted to NeurIPS 2020

 ## Requirements